 - AT&T reported significant expansion in its share price after the company’s strategic declaration of firing approximately 40,000 workers post its core profits came under pressure.

-- In early 90s, Daewoo witnessed problems controlling its hugely well-diversified empire.
+- In the early 90s, Daewoo witnessed problems controlling its hugely well-diversified empire.
 However, by shutting down its non-profitable operations, downsizing and restructuring, it rephrased its achievement story.